 How much do apprentices get paid?

-All apprentices must be paid at least £2.73 per hour for under 19 and first year apprentices, £5.13 for 19 and 20 year olds and £6.50 for those aged 21 and over.
+All apprentices must be paid at least £4.15 per hour for under 19 and first year apprentices.
+National Minimum Wage for 16-17 year old is £4.55, 18-20 is £6.45, 21 years and over is £8.20.
 As you progress, your wages may increase.
 You will get paid for time spent working and training.
 The national minimum wage applies to all 16-18 year olds and those aged 19 in the first year of their level 2 or 3 apprenticeship.

 What is my employment status as an apprentice?

 An apprenticeship is a real job and under all circumstances you should be legally employed.
 On starting your apprenticeship you should sign an apprenticeship agreement.
 In most instances this will be directly with your employer but in some cases if you have started an apprenticeship with an Apprenticeship Training Agency (ATA), your training provider then acts as your legal employer and the contract of employment will be with them.
 If you are employed by an ATA you can check that they are on the national register.